-On February 28, the ISO filed the results of the eleventh FCA ("FCA11") held February 6, 2017.
+As previously reported, the ISO filed the results of the February 6 eleventh FCA ("FCA11") on February 28.
 The ISO reported the following highlights:

-- ◆ FCA11 Capacity Zones were the Southeastern New England ("SENE") Capacity Zone (the Northeastern Massachusetts ("NEMA")/Boston, Southeastern Massachusetts, and Rhode Island Load Zones), the Northern New England ("NNE") Capacity Zone (the Maine, New Hampshire and Vermont Load Zones) and the Rest-of-Pool Capacity Zone (the Connecticut and Western/Central Massachusetts Load Zones) - ♦ FCA11 commenced with a starting price of \$18.624/kW-mo. and concluded for the SENE, NNE and Rest-of-Pool after five rounds. - Resources will be paid as follows: - ▶ \$5.297/kW-mo. all Capacity Zones - ▶ \$5.297/kW-mo.
+- ♦ FCA11 Capacity Zones were the Southeastern New England ("SENE") Capacity Zone (the Northeastern Massachusetts ("NEMA")/Boston, Southeastern Massachusetts, and Rhode Island Load Zones), the Northern New England ("NNE") Capacity Zone (the Maine, New Hampshire and Vermont Load Zones) and the Rest-of-Pool Capacity Zone (the Connecticut and Western/Central Massachusetts Load Zones) - ♦ FCA11 commenced with a starting price of \$18.624/kW-mo. and concluded for the SENE, NNE and Rest-of-Pool after five rounds. - Resources will be paid as follows: - ▶ \$5.297/kW-mo. all Capacity Zones - ▶ \$5.297/kW-mo.
 NY AC Ties imports (539.4 MW), HQ interfaces (441 MW) and Highgate (55 MW) - \$3.381/kW-mo.
-New Brunswick imports (200 MW) - ♦ No resources cleared as Conditional Qualified New Generating Capacity Resources - ♦ No Long Lead Time Generating Facilities secured a Queue Position to participate as a New Generating Capacity Resource - ♦ No de-list bids were rejected for reliability reasons
+New Brunswick imports (200 MW) - No resources cleared as Conditional Qualified New Generating Capacity Resources - ♦ No Long Lead Time Generating Facilities secured a Queue Position to participate as a New Generating Capacity Resource - ♦ No de-list bids were rejected for reliability reasons

 The ISO asked the FERC to accept the FCA11 rates and results, effective June 28, 2017.
 Comments on this filing are due on or before April 14, 2017.
+Doc-less interventions have been filed by Dominion, Eversource, Exelon, National Grid, NESCOE, and NRG.
 If you have any questions concerning this matter, please contact Sebastian Lombardi (860-275-0663; slowbardi@daypitney.com) or Pat Gerity (860-275-0533; pmgerity@daypitney.com).